ajbanjara/Wireshark/Thrift.md

 * When the old Thrift Binary Protocol header is used instead of the new Thrift Strict Binary Protocol header (not enough fixed data to ensure balance between false positive and false negative).
 * When the endpoint uses unbuffered transport as the first packet is only 4 bytes long for Thrift Binary Protocol and even less for Compact.

+In such cases, the port settings indicate that the selected port is indeed Thrift data.
+This will ensure that the Thrift dissector is called without relying on the heuristic and the Thrift dissector will properly handle valid Thrift data, ensuring reassembly or dissecting the old header.

 ## Write your own Thrift-based dissector

 With Thrift protocols being self-described, it’s relatively easy to analyse Thrift PDU with Wireshark on one screen and the documentation of your protocol on the other but it can get bothersome when your protocol contains a lot of different types and deep sub-structures.